kotlin-magazine/kotlin-magazine/articles/jesse_wilson_identifiers_arent_services.md

 This does a lot in 3 lines of Kotlin!
 We identify a URL, fetch its contents, and print them to the console.
 But despite its compactness, this code is bad.

-There's an HTTP client hiding in the URL class.
+An HTTP client is hiding in the URL class.
 When I call `openStream()`, that client is prepared and put to work.
 I don’t like being cut out of that setup!
 I can't dependency-inject my own configured instance for production or a fake in a test.